Liverpool terrorist incident caused by man who brought explosive device into taxi, police say - KESQ

 Officers said Monday that a passenger is believed to have entered the vehicle with an explosive device that suddenly went off.
 The suspect died in the blast but the taxi driver managed to escape.
 Police have arrested four men, all aged in their 20s, and believe they know the identity of the suspect.

-“The taxi driver, in his heroic efforts, has managed to divert what could have been an absolutely awful disaster at the hospital,” Joanne Anderson told BBC Radio 4 on Monday.
+Surveillance camera footage appears to show the taxi slowing to a stop in the hospital’s car park a few minutes later, before a sudden blast takes place.
+A man is seen leaving the car before it is quickly engulfed in flames.

+The hospital specializes in a range of women’s healthcare fields, including midwifery and postnatal care, gynecology and terminations of pregnancy.
+It delivers around 8,500 babies and performs 10,000 gynecological procedures each year, according to its website.

 Police said the motivation for the incident is unclear, and did not confirm that the hospital was the target.
-Jackson said police were “aware” of a nearby Remembrance Sunday event commemorating Britain’s war dead, but did not draw a connection with the blast.
+Jackson said police were “aware” of a nearby Remembrance Sunday event commemorating Britain’s war dead.

-Surveillance camera footage appears to show the taxi slowing to a stop in the hospital’s car park, before a sudden blast takes place.
-A man is seen leaving the car before it is quickly engulfed in flames.

 The-CNN-Wire